 The revitalized Charles River Speedway is a vibrant and welcoming marketplace, home to a brewery and biergarten, dynamic food and drink purveyors, and small-format shops.
 The Speedway’s central courtyard and events space at Garage B regularly host creative programs and events, making it a reliable and engaging community gathering space for an ever-evolving neighborhood.

 525 WESTERN AVENUE

-The Speedway will once again be a launching point from which to enjoy and explore the Charles River.
-It has been re-developed by the Architectural Heritage Foundation in partnership with the Department of Conservation and Recreation’s Historic Curatorship Program.
+The Charles River Speedway was redeveloped by the Architectural Heritage Foundation in partnership with the Department of Conservation and Recreation’s Historic Curatorship Program.

 In the 1890s, the Commonwealth created the Charles River Reservation, transforming a polluted stretch of tidal mudflats into a beautiful riverside promenade, a mile-long harness racecourse, and two-mile long bicycle track.
 Administration buildings were built to support the Reservation in 1899, providing necessary space for offices, housing, storage, horse stables and a cow barn.
 Designed in the Shingle and Colonial Revival styles by renowned local architect William D. Austin, the complex looks more like the high-style seaside “cottages” of Newport than a municipal building.
 This was likely intentional: Austin’s thoughtful design projected dignity and permanence, while also implying that access to nature and recreation was not an upper-class privilege, but a public right.